Search

 Day 18: Final Departure

-With unforgettable memories of the Annapurna region, we will prepare for our journey home.
-If time allows, we may take a final stroll through Thamel, purchase souvenirs, or enjoy a last taste of authentic Nepali cuisine.
-A transfer to the airport will mark the end of this incredible adventure, leaving us with lasting impressions of Nepal’s mountains, culture, and warm hospitality.
+With unforgettable memories of the Annapurna region, you will prepare for our journey home.
+If time allows, you may take a final stroll through Thamel or enjoy a last taste of authentic Nepali cuisine.
+Then our representative will escort you to the airport, marking the end of this incredible adventure.
+We hope you had a heartfelt journey with us.
+Namaste.

 Explore with Local Experts!
 Our experienced guides, porters, and staff are locals who know every trail, culture, and hidden gem.
 Travel with us for an authentic adventure!